Madmegsox1/Python-bot-net-script/README.md

 ## Master/host side:
 ### How to set up slave and host server:
  - You need to change the 'host' var in master and 'port' in master to your server IP and server port.
- - You need to change the 'ilill11i1' var in slave and 'lllLLLLLLL' var inslave to your maseter ip and port.
+ - You need to change the 'ilill11i1' var in slave and 'lllLLLLLLL' var in slave to your maseter ip and port.
  - Then you need to port forwared on your server with the port you want the slave to connect to.

  ### How to Attack:
   - enter the ip or domain you would like to attack
   - enter the port you would like to attack
   - enter the number of threads
-  - wait for the slaves to connect ;)
+  - wait for the slaves to connect ; )

  ### How to Ping:
  - make a .txt in the same dir as the master file and put all the slave ips in it